FlowFuse/website/src/blog/2024/07/dashboard-new-charts.md

 ---
-title: New Charts Available in Dashboard 2.0
+title: New Charts Available in FlowFuse Dashboard
-subtitle: Our most recent update for Dashboard 2.0 has introduced Pie, Donut and Grouped Bar charts, and plenty more.
+subtitle: Our most recent update for FlowFuse Dashboard has introduced Pie, Donut and Grouped Bar charts, and plenty more.
-description: Our most recent update for Dashboard 2.0 has introduced Pie, Donut and Grouped Bar charts, and plenty more.
+description: Our most recent update for FlowFuse Dashboard has introduced Pie, Donut and Grouped Bar charts, and plenty more.
 date: 2024-07-26
 authors: ["joe-pavitt"]
 image: /blog/2024/06/images/tile-dashboard-2-multi-tenancy.png